vieirads/100DaysOfCode/r1-log.md

 ### R1D40
 I didn't have time to work with html, css, and javascript today.
 However I prepared a class about quantitative text analysis (PT) using python.
 Amazing how texts have universal properties explained by such simple equations.

+### R1D41
+Worked a bit with python preparing my class on quantitative text analysis.
+I manage to code much better than the first time I did such analysis.

+### R1D42
+Finished the content of my class on quantitative text analysis using python.

+### R1D43
+Worked with python on a separated project.